Energy, the Environment, and Justice

 Impacts of Redlining*

-Surface temperatures in the US are
+Surface temperatures in the U.S. are

-hotter in areas that were previously redlined
+warmer in areas that were previously redlined

 Impacts on Native Populations